-Pipe smoking, though quite traditional in some ways, is still an ever-changing hobby.
+Pipe smoking, though traditional in most ways, is an ever-changing hobby.
 From new tobacco releases, to ultra-rare stamps or shapes, to the latest up-and-coming carvers, there's quite a lot to keep track of.
 How do we juggle it all?
 Well, having an extremely knowledgeable staff and great relationships with carvers and blenders alike has allowed us to create some great original content here on the Daily Reader, but sometimes we do consult outside sources — great sites that we would like to share with you.
-So in no particular order, here are our top ten resources for pipe smokers!
+So in no particular order, here are our most recommended resources for pipe smokers!

-With hundreds of blends on the market, how does a new pipe smoker (or even an experienced one) decide which mixtures to try?
+With thousands of blends on the market, how does a new pipe smoker (or even an experienced one) decide which mixtures to try?
 For nearly a decade, I've turned to TobaccoReviews.com.
-Currently cataloging over 84,000 reviews, TobaccoReviews offers detailed descriptions, tasting notes, component breakdowns, and other blend-related information in a simple, easy to use format.
-The reviews themselves are provided by a broad, diverse range of pipe smokers around the globe who designate a review "helpful" or not, with a sorting system that can prioritize the most reliable content, displaying the most recommended reviews first.
+Currently cataloging over 84,000 reviews, TobaccoReviews offers detailed descriptions, tasting notes, component breakdowns, and other blend-related information in a simple, easy-to-use format.
+The reviews themselves are provided by a diverse range of pipe smokers around the globe who designate a review "helpful" or not with a sorting system that can prioritize the most reliable content, displaying the most recommended reviews first.

-PipesMagazine.com is a comprehensive powerhouse of a resource, focusing on pipe and tobacco related news, ranging from tasting notes and reviews of recently released blends, to interviews with major players in the industry, to editorial articles about the pipe collecting hobby.
-Kevin Godbee and his team recently redesigned the website to be more mobile friendly and to prioritize content, making each of these articles easy to read (and easy to share).
+PipesMagazine is a comprehensive powerhouse of a resource, focusing on pipe and tobacco related news, ranging from tasting notes and reviews of recently released blends, to interviews with major players in the industry, to editorial articles about the pipe collecting hobby.
+Kevin Godbee and his team recently redesigned the website to be more mobile friendly and to prioritize content, making each article easy to read and share.

 It's also the home of one of the best pipe-related podcasts in the business: the Pipes Magazine Radio Show, which is now available on the majority of podcast sites and apps for seamless incorporation into your daily commute or walk.
 After listening to an episode or reading an article, you can keep the conversation going by contributing to the site's robust forums, where enthusiasts discuss everything from beginner tips to historical information to presentations of favorite pipes and tobaccos.
 With over a million posts and 20,000 members, it's the answer for any question or topic.

-If you're in search of a forum in which you can enjoy an easygoing, laidback discussion of pipes and pipe tobacco, the Briar Patch is a great spot.
-While it's not quite as large as some of the other forums and sites on this list, it has a friendly, communal personality, almost like an online pipe club.
-Speaking of which, their Pipe Club Directory is a great tool to help you find a local meetup near you.
-There's also an old-school chatroom where you can hold remote conversations and pipe smoking discussions in real time.
+If you're in search of a forum for easygoing, laid-back discussion of pipes and pipe tobacco, the Briar Patch is a great spot.
+While not quite as large as some forums and sites on this list, it has a friendly, communal personality, almost like an online pipe club.
+Speaking of which, their Pipe Club Directory is a great tool for finding a local meetup near you.
+There's also an old-school chatroom for remote conversations and pipe smoking discussions in real time.